skilesare/immortality/a_new_constitution/article-vii---commentary.md

 _Right XVII_

-_Citizens of the respective states shall have the right to superceed any ledgislative vote made by their respective reprsentatives by casting an override of 50% of geographically elected citizens from the respective territory.
+_Citizens of the respective states shall have the right to supersede any legislative vote made by their respective representatives by casting an override of 50% of geographically elected citizens from the respective territory.
 For such purposes an accounted citizen may delegate their vote another accounted citizen in the same geographic district on a one to one bases.
 And a citizen that has been delegated to may further delegate the sum of delegated votes delegated to them unto another delegate in the same geographic district._

 Establishes a fourth check on power.
-In this case the power of the ledgislature by the citizens.
+In this case the power of the legislature by the citizens.
 This draws the focus of power back to the representative constituents by allowing them to delegate their override vote to other citizens and thus form loci of influence inside the states and districts.

 _Right XVIII_